 Xylem vessels are actually made up of elongated cells that are dead.
 Weird, right?
 These cells are arranged end to end, with little openings between each cell.
 There are secondary xylem cells that contain lignin.
 Lignin is found in cell walls and it is what holds plants upright.

-In honor of Lily Hardy Hammond’s 1916 book, In the Garden of Delight, planting it forward means adding plants to a landscape that can be gifted to others.
+Planting it forward means adding plants to a landscape that can be gifted to others, shared at a holiday meal, or otherwise used at a specific time in the future.
 It also means designing a garden or landscape that provides year-round food and color.

 As one season passes and another arrives, a whole new set of conditions take the stage.
 Sunlight hours, temperatures, and rainfall make it easier for some plants and harder for others.
 Planning a garden design for year-round food and flowers can increase biodiversity and pollination, while reducing weeds, pests, and erosion.
 It also makes a landscape look lovely every month of the year.

-Bay area weather makes it possible to grow edible and ornamental plants year-round.
+California weather makes it possible to grow edible plants outdoors year-round.
+Gardeners in other regions must plan differently.
 Cool season greens and cruciferous vegetables prefer our winter and spring.
 Potato plants offer greenery in the landscape from spring to summer, and harvestable potatoes in the fall.
-Perennial edibles, such as asparagus, fruit trees, bramble fruits, grapes, kiwi, and rhubarb are excellent anchor points in a landscape.
-Ornamental plants can provide many different shades of green, along with other colors.
+Perennial edibles, such as asparagus, fruit trees, bramble fruits, grapes, kiwifruit, and rhubarb are excellent anchor points in a landscape.
+Planting it forward for food allows you to share fresh produce at holiday dinners and other special events.

 Planting it forward - for others

 Life is rarely restrained.
 Most plants generate far more seeds than are ever expected to survive.
 You can harvest those seeds and plant them.
 Cosmos and marigolds go to seed easily.
 Those and other seeds can be collected and planted as gifts to family and neighbors.
 They also make welcome gifts to individuals in hospitals and retirement homes.
 Melon and squash seeds can be started in small pots and gifted to neighbors and local food charities.
+Being large seeds, they are also easy for children to plant.
 Succulents are durable in drought-prone areas and they nearly propagate themselves.
 This is an excellent children's activity for several different reasons and it costs practically nothing.

 So, make the most of your landscape and share the wealth!